GabP404/Timeseries_Forecasting_with_Neural_Networks/README.md

 	<img src="Images/head-image.png" height="250" />
 </p>

-The objective of this challenge was to train a regressor capable of accurately predicting future timesteps across various time series
+The objective of this challenge was to train a regressor capable of accurately predicting future timesteps across various time series.

 ### Architectural Exploration: